IMAGINARY9/i18nsmith/packages/vscode-extension/README.md

 - Use the Command Palette to run: "i18nsmith: Run Health Check", "i18nsmith: Sync Current File", "i18nsmith: Transform Current File", and other commands listed in the Commands section.
 - Try the editor context menu actions (Extract selection as translation key) and CodeLens quick actions.

+### Quick smoke test checklist

+- Install the VSIX or run the extension in the debugger (F5).
+- Open a project with `i18n.config.json` and `locales/` present.
+- Run `i18nsmith check --report .i18nsmith/check-report.json` and confirm diagnostics appear.
+- Run `i18nsmith: Sync Current File` and `i18nsmith: Transform Current File` to exercise UI flows.
+- Check the `i18nsmith` Output channel for errors.

 6. Smoke checks to perform:

 - Confirm diagnostics refresh when `.i18nsmith/check-report.json` is updated.